lithops-cloud/lithops/CONTRIBUTING.md

    harder to merge in a large change with a lot of disjoint features.
 2. Submit the patch as a GitHub pull request against the master branch.
 3. Make sure that your code passes the tests.
 4. Make sure that your code passes the linter.
-Install `flake8` with `pip3 install flake8` and run the following command until you don't see any linting error:
+Install `flake8` with `pip3 install flake8` and run the following command until you see no linting errors:
    ```bash
    flake8 lithops --count --max-line-length=180 --statistics --ignore W605,W503
    ```